phoenix-analytics-bootcamp/Surnamer/README.md

 #### Task 1
 - create a database and name it DB1
 CREATE database DB1;

 #### Task 2
-Create a schema called surnamer for the database DB1
+- create a schema called test on the dataabase DB1
 Navigate into DB1 and run:
     CREATE schema surnamer;